Christine Korsgaard

-Christine Marion Korsgaard, (/ˈkɔrzgɑːrd/; born April 9, 1952) is an American philosopher who is the Arthur Kingsley Porter Professor of Philosophy Emerita at Harvard University.
+Christine Marion Korsgaard (/ˈkɔrzgɑrd/; born April 9, 1952) is an American philosopher who is the Arthur Kingsley Porter Professor of Philosophy Emerita at Harvard University.
 Her main scholarly interests are in moral philosophy and its history; the relation of issues in moral philosophy to issues in metaphysics, the philosophy of mind, and the theory of personal identity; the theory of personal relationships; and in normativity in general.

 Education and career

 Korsgaard first attended Eastern Illinois University for two years and transferred to receive a B.A. from the University of Illinois and a Ph.D from Harvard, where she was a student of John Rawls.
 She was awarded an honorary LHD Doctor of Humane Letters from the University of Illinois in 2004.
 She is a 1970 alumna of Homewood-Flossmoor High School in Flossmoor, Ill.